NSW stamp duty calculator

 Different rates may apply depending on your property type, whether you are a first home buyer, your purchase price, and other criteria.

-For primary residence properties, the stamp duty rates are as follows:
+For primary residence properties, the stamp duty rates as of 1 July 2024 are as follows:

 Property value Stamp duty rate